stanislaw/SoftwareDesignHeuristics/README.md

 ### Complexity

+- Black Box with a Green Play Button Heuristics.
+Ideal interface for a system of arbitrary complexity is a black box with a green play button on it - you take the box, press green button and it just works.
+The second ideal interface is when you also have red button to stop a system.
 - Periphery Heuristics.
 If your reasoning is complicated by cognitive overload that you have after a problem you are trying to solve and there is no obvious way to make a first step towards solution, take a step back and start working with Periphery.
 Good example is legacy code: poor periphery like bad variable names, wrong responsibilities in classes, even those who are distant to your problem, bad folder structure, etc might look completely irrelevant to the core of your problem but still it contributes to the cognitive overload - try to clean up periphery and you will see that the core of your problem is now more clear and approachable than it was before.
 Another word for Periphery is Background, see also [Deconcentation of Attention](http://deconcentration-of-attention.com/).

 ### Control